 Current International Student Information

 F-1 students may remain in the United States for up to 60 days after the program completion date listed on their I-20.
 Students graduating early will have their I-20 updated to reflect the accurate completion date.
 Students may also use their 60 day grace period to transfer to another institution.
 After completing F-1 status at an institution, F-1 students have four options:

 - Depart the United States within 60 days after graduation, completion of studies or the completion date on the I-20 form

-- Continue with F-1 status by pursuing further F-1 studies at the same institution by changing majors
+- Continue with F-1 status by pursuing further F-1 studies at the same institution.
+A new I-20 is required before the 60 day grace period ends.

 - Transfer to another institution within 60 days